mosn/holmes/readme.md

 * RSS used by the current process with [gopsutil](https://github.com/shirou/gopsutil)
 * CPU percent a total. eg total 8 core, use 4 core = 50% with [gopsutil](https://github.com/shirou/gopsutil)

 After warming up phase finished, Holmes will compare the current stats with the average of previous collected stats(10 cycles).
 If the dump rule is matched, Holmes will dump the related profile to log(text mode) or binary file(binary mode).

-When you get warning messages sent by your own monitor system, eg. memory usage exceed 80%, OOM killed, CPU usage exceed 80%, goroutine nun exceed 100k.
+When you get warning messages sent by your own monitor system, e.g, memory usage exceed 80%, OOM killed, CPU usage exceed 80%, goroutine num exceed 100k.
 The profile is already dumped to your dump path.
-You could just fetch the profile and see what actually happend without pressure.
+You could just fetch the profile and see what actually happened without pressure.

-## case show
+## cases show

 ### RSS peak caused by make a 1GB slice